> Youth Symphony Orchestra Handbook | QCSO

 Attendance Policy

 Membership in the QCSYE is both a privilege and a responsibility.
-As one of the finest youth orchestra programs in the region, the QCSYE maintains its standing through the commitment and dedication of its musicians.
+As the finest youth orchestra program in the region, the QCSYE maintains its standing through the commitment and dedication of its musicians.
 Consistent participation of each individual at weekly rehearsals results in successful performances.
 The attendance policy protects the musical integrity of the orchestras, as well as the individual efforts and investments of each player involved.
 The policies below apply to all QCSYE program members.

 QCSYE musicians are permitted the following number of rehearsal absences:

-• Two absences between August 20 and November 12
+• Two absences between August 21 and November 15

-• Two absences between November 13 and February 18
+• Two absences between November 16 and February 21

-• Two absences between February 19 and May 12
+• Two absences between February 22 and May 9

 All absences are treated equally, regardless of nature, and will be added to your absence total.
 The only exception to this policy (conflicts with school music program events) is described below.
 Please plan ahead to avoid exceeding your permitted number of absences for each concert cycle.